 Q: Can you give details on your organization’s work in coal-to-product research?
-How does your work benefit the Carbon Valley region in Wyoming?
+How does your work benefit the C-Valley region in Wyoming?

 We needed to find a destination that had a research institution with the ability to scale up from a lab to commercial operation.
 When we determined that nothing like that existed in our region, we decided to create it ourselves.
 That was the basis for developing the Wyoming Innovation Center (WyIC); it will serve as a place where researchers can use our resources, contribute to our state and national economy and find new ways to use coal that are better for our environment.

-Q: How do you believe the work coming out of the Carbon Valley will benefit the nation as a whole?
+Q: How do you believe the work coming out of the C-Valley will benefit the nation as a whole?

-Q: Where do you see the Carbon Valley 10 years from now?
+Q: Where do you see the C-Valley 10 years from now?

 Christopherson: In economic development, 10 years isn’t really a long time.
 Most projects I’ve worked on take five or six years to get off the ground.
 That’s certainly the case with the Wyoming Innovation Center.
 We started this project back in 2015 and now, seven years down the road, we’re just getting this project constructed.
 Now that we’ve nearly completed construction, I can see a future in the product market.
 I think in 10 years, we will be nearing the end of the beginning for this project.
 Coal will most likely still be in decline, and we will be in a community effort to provide hope to Campbell County and other communities.
 I expect to have had several research projects graduate out of the Wyoming Innovation center that are going into commercial production.

 Q: What do you do during your free time?

 Christopherson: I mostly spend time with my family.
 I have 10 grandchildren with an 11th on the way, and I love to watch them explore all that Wyoming has to offer.
 I also like to build things, sometimes small projects and sometimes large, whether it’s around my house or contributing to projects like the Wyoming Innovation Center.